eeCREDENTIALS

 CULMINATING PROJECT

-Community Environmental Education Action Plan: Through the course work assignments, you will step-by-step design a Community Environmental Education Action Plan that can be implemented in partnership with your community to support ecological integrity, shared prosperity, and social equity.
+Community Environmental Education Action Plan: Through the coursework assignments, you will step-by-step design a Community Environmental Education Action Plan that can be implemented in partnership with your community to support ecological integrity, shared prosperity, and social equity.

 GREEN COMMUNITY LEADERS